samnyevr/Pint-internship/Images/ImageOptimization.md

 - in general use SVG
 - if raster images are to be used
-  - use optimized PNG
+  - use optimized JPEG
   - use TIFF or other raw formats if print output requires it
-  - avoid JPEG
+  - avoid PNG because of its inherit large file size
-    - exceptions use JPEG for charts
   - when doing compound documents consider PDF, HTML or Markdown or Officus suits or Bi platforms

 ## Links